inferred/FreeBuilder/README.md

 Alternatives
 ------------

-### Immutables vs `@FreeBuilder`
+### Immutables vs FreeBuilder

-<em><strong>Where is Immutables better than `@FreeBuilder`?</strong></em>
+<em><strong>Where is Immutables better than FreeBuilder?</strong></em>

-[Immutables](https://immutables.github.io/) provides many of the same features as `@FreeBuilder`, plus a whole host more.
+[Immutables](https://immutables.github.io/) provides many of the same features as FreeBuilder, plus a whole host more.
 Some are optional ways to potentially enhance performance, like [derived](https://immutables.github.io/immutable.html#derived-attributes) and [lazy](https://immutables.github.io/immutable.html#lazy-attributes) attributes, [singleton](https://immutables.github.io/immutable.html#singleton-instances) and [interned](https://immutables.github.io/immutable.html#instance-interning) instances, and [hash code precomputation](https://immutables.github.io/immutable.html#precomputed-hashcode).
 Some are API-changing: [strict builders](https://immutables.github.io/immutable.html#strict-builder) provide a compile-time guarantee that all fields are set (but limit the use of builders as a consequence), while [copy methods](https://immutables.github.io/immutable.html#copy-methods) provide a concise way to clone a value with a single field changed (but require you to reference the generated ImmutableFoo type, not Foo).
 It provides [advanced binary serialization options](https://immutables.github.io/immutable.html#serialization) and [GSON support](https://immutables.github.io/typeadapters.html).
 It lets you easily customize the conventional method prefixes.
 As Immutables is an active project, this list is likely incomplete.

-<em><strong>Where is `@FreeBuilder` better than Immutables?</strong></em>
+<em><strong>Where is FreeBuilder better than Immutables?</strong></em>

-`@FreeBuilder` provides some features that are missing from, or not the default in, Immutables:
+FreeBuilder provides some features that are missing from, or not the default in, Immutables:

  * [Partials](#partials).
  * [Builder getter, mapper](#accessor-methods) and [mutation](#collections-and-maps) methods.